 Sonnets to Orpheus II, 29

-Each day is a transition, swinging from regeneration to the soil of grief, being tenderized and motivated to go forth once more with new eyes, an awakened and softened heart, being able to listen and feel what is right on the surface in moments of rededicating myself to possibility.
+times even hourly.
+I descend into agony, beating back and forth from grief to passion, from annihilation to liberation, each fueling the other.
+Maybe it was Martin Prechtel who said, ‘grief is the womb of art,’ or maybe it was me, I’m not sure.
+Every day is a transition, swinging from brief regeneration in the soil of grief, being tenderized and motivated to go forth once more with new eyes, an awakened and softened heart, being able to listen and feel what is right on the surface in moments of rededicating myself to possibility.

 it seems my god is dark